MakeSchool-Tutorials/Makestagram-Swift-V3/P02-Setup-Xcode-Project/content.md

 _CocoaPods_ provides a huge repository of available iOS libraries.
 When you want to use _CocoaPods_ you add a special file to your project in which you can list your dependencies.
 That file is called a _Podfile_.

 If you want to use a library, you need to enter the name (and optionally the version) of the library into your _Podfile_.
-Then you can use one of _CocoaPods_ commands to install the library that you listed in the _Podfile_.
+Then you can use one of the _CocoaPods_ commands to install the library that you listed in the _Podfile_.

 # Creating a Podfile